chff7cb/swissbank-api/README.md

 **NOTE: In order for the application to work properly we will have to provide it with a functional DynamoDB instance.**
 This can be achieved by either connecting with an existing DynamoDB instance on AWS cloud or using [DynamoDB local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).

+### Docker Compose

+Finally there's also a `docker-compose` file that wraps up the construction of a container image using the available Dockerfile and running a DynamoDB local container as well as the required configuration parameters.

 ## Database setup

 ### Using DynamoDB local